pvpgn/battle.net-gateway-installer/README.md

 ============================

 This script adds a new PvPGN server in the Windows registry without removing existing servers.
-As a server's owner you can setup the script by once and then distribute it for your players.
+As a server owner you can setup the script by once and then distribute it for your players.

 ![](http://habrastorage.org/storage2/e17/808/bf1/e17808bf1f80288d44e2928f326bcc41.png)

 ## Installation

-Setup is very simple - just edit several variables in the bat file with any text editor:
+Setup is very simple - just open the BAT file with any text editor and edit several variables:
 ```
 	:: server connection
 	set title=Your Server Name